The Human Truth Foundation

 #birth_control #demographics #fertility #health #immigration #life_expectancy #longevity #migration #overpopulation #population #yemen

 Pakistan's population is predicted to rise to 234.43 million by 2030.
 These millions of extra people will all need space to live, food to eat, energy to consume, and will increase the burden on the planet's resources.
 This country has a fertility rate of 3.41.
 The fertility rate is, in simple terms, the average amount of children that each woman has.
 The higher the figure, the quicker the population will grow, although, to calculate the rate you also need to take into account morbidity - the rate at which people die.
 If people live healthy and long lives and morbidity is low, then, 2.0 approximates to the replacement rate (two new children for each set of parents who die), which would keep the population stable.
 If all countries had such a fertility rate, population growth would end.
-The actual replacement rate in most developed countries is around 2.1.
-The highest fertility rate ever detected in a single year was in Yemen in 1985, at 8.86.14
+The actual replacement rate in most developed countries is around 2.1, once you take mortality into account14.
+The highest fertility rate ever detected in a single year was in Yemen in 1985, at 8.86.15

 Population2